study-ORCATech-cloud/cicd-labs/GitHub-Actions/README.md

 ```

 Each lab directory typically contains:
-- `README.md`: Detailed instructions, objectives, `TODO` tasks, and validation steps for that specific lab.
+- `README.md`: Detailed instructions, objectives, step-by-step procedures, and validation steps for that specific lab.
-- `.github/workflows/`: One or more YAML workflow files where you'll implement the CI/CD logic.
+- `.github/workflows/`: Complete, working YAML workflow files ready to copy and use.
-- `solutions.md`: The complete, explained solution for the lab's workflow(s).
+- **Copy-and-Learn Methodology**: All workflow files are production-ready and functional - students copy them and learn by following detailed instructions.
 - Optional sample application code (`app/`, `services/`, etc.) relevant to the lab's scenario.

 ---